zippy-lang/zippy/README.md

 3. Compile the project by executing `haxe build.hxml`.

 #### Download release binaries
-Pre-compiled binaries can be found [here](https://github.com/zippy-lan/zippy/releases).
+Release binaries can be found on the [releases tab](https://github.com/zippy-lang/zippy/releases). \
+Binaries of the latest unreleased version can be found on the [actions tab](https://github.com/zippy-lang/zippy/actions).

 ## Usage